rimutaka/posts/Covidpocalipse/covidpocalipse.md

 * external data storage device
 * sitting or standing desk

 **Additional screens** give a huge boost to productivity.
-There are many types of [portable screens](https://www.amazon.com/s?k=portable%20monitor) that don't make your house look like a NASA mission control and don't take much space.
+There are many types of [portable screens](https://www.amazon.com/s?k=portable%20monitor) that don't make your house look like a NASA mission control and are easy to put away.

 *My laptop screen is the primary working window for typing this post.
 The monitor on the right has the browser for research.
 The monitor on the left has slack, zoom, skype, gmail and other distractions.
 I plan to add one more screen for note taking.*

 ![2.25m2 footprint](standing-desk.jpg)

 Some people like working with paper.
-Paying 50% for a **laser printer and consumables** will discourage any non-essential printing or even make your office completely paperless.
+Paying 50% for a **laser printer and consumables** will discourage any non-essential printing.

 Many **home routers** are very old and very vulnerable.
 You may need to get your IT to verify it's up to scratch.